ChiaraCati/FlooData/README.md

     [Code example](https://www.highcharts.com/blog/chartchooser/sunburst-categorical-composition/)

 2. How potentially harmful are these disasters?
 Which areas are most affected?
-    - Choropleth map showing the geographical distribution of risk areas, with complementary pie charts showing hydraulic risk, disruption risk, probability of risk for the families, population, enterprises, buildings and cultural heritage.<br>
+    - Choropleth map showing the geographical distribution of risk areas, concerning hydraulic risk, landslide risk, and focusing probability of risk for the families, population, enterprises, buildings and cultural heritage.<br>
     [Code example](https://www.highcharts.com/blog/tutorials/effectively-visualizing-us-election-results/)

 3. How does the local community react to the water disaster, what is the yearly rate of financings devolved to hydrogeological disruption?
 Are there more preventive or reparatory initiatives?
 What kind of interventions have been performed, and what is the amount of financings for each Province?